christianvuerings/jquery-lifestream/README.md

     cd build
     make

-#### Available targets
+### Available targets

+Use `make _target_` and replace _target_ with the target you want to use.

 * **jls**:
-  Build jquery.lifestream.js
+  Build jquery.lifestream.js, the non-minified version of jQuery Lifestream

 * **jls-min**:
-  Build jquery.lifestream.min.js
+  Build jquery.lifestream.min.js, the minified version of jQuery Lifestream

 * **script-min**:
-  Build download/js/script.min.js
+  Build download/js/script.min.js, this script is the main script for the download page

 * **uglifyjs**:
   Build download/js/uglify-cs.js, a custom version of UglifyJS patched to work in the browser

 * **uglifyjs-min**:
-  Build download/js/uglify-cs.min.js
+  Build download/js/uglify-cs.min.js, minified version of UglifyJS

 * **service-list**:
-  Build download/services.json
+  Build download/services.json, a list of all the services which are available

 ### Requirements